AdobeDocs/commerce-merchant-services.en/help/product-recommendations/settings.md

 1. In the Recommendations source section, click **Edit Configuration**.

-1. Follow the instructions to configure a new [Commerce Service](./landing/saas.md).
+1. Follow the instructions to configure a new [Commerce Service].

 ## Enable visual recommendations